 Collaboration > Competition

 Rice is a hub for innovation and research – where the Nobel Prize-winning buckyball was discovered, home to one of the happiest and most diverse student bodies in the country, the workplace of award-winning faculty, where President Kennedy delivered his famous “Moon Speech” and next-door collaborators with the world’s largest medical center – and the premier university in the nation’s most diverse city.

 But most importantly, we are a community of scholars who truly care about one another’s success.
 We’re more collaborative than competitive.
 Because together, we achieve more.
 At Rice, your opportunities are unlimited.

 Rice offers 50+ undergraduate majors and 20+ interdisciplinary minors across seven schools of study.
-Our student-to-faculty ratio is six to one, and the median class size is 14 students.
+Our student-to-faculty ratio is six to one, and 69 percent of courses have fewer than 20 students.
 From your first semester on campus, no matter your major, you’ll have the opportunity to conduct research alongside experts.
 You’ll be able to apply your skills, gain valuable professional experience and interact with industry leaders as you address real-world issues.

-For over half a century, the residential college system has set Rice apart and continues to shape and enhance student life.
-You’ll make your home in one of our 11 residential colleges, which are the heart of the Rice experience.
-Each college houses between 300-400 students and has its own student government, budget, traditions, intramural teams, cheers and faculty support system.
+The residential college system shapes and enhances student life at Rice.
+Each of the 11 residential colleges we assign students to houses between 300-400 students and has its own student government, budget, traditions, intramural teams, cheers and faculty support system.

 Looking to try something new?
-Rice has 280+ clubs and organizations for you to grow existing passions or test out new ones.
+Rice has 280+ clubs, organizations and student-run businesses where you’ll grow existing passions or test out new ones.
 Explore more ways to get involved.